15 Smart Ways To Transform Customer Service With Dynamics 365

 12. Microsoft Social Engagement

 Add gaming capabilities to increase competition as agents are motivated to achieve performance targets through prizes and recognition.
-Gamification applies the concept of fantasy sports to Dynamics 365 data to award users points for completed actions.
+Gamification applies the concept of fantasy sports to Dynamics by awarding users points for completed actions.
 This can include KPI’s that reflect the number of resolved cases, or published knowledge articles.

 14. Integrate with Marketing